loomster321/workflow-father/ScriptStructureCritic.md

 6. **Error Handling**:
    - If input is invalid or missing required fields, output `pass_fail: "fail"` and feedback describing the issue
    - If unable to parse input, return a clear error message and halt further processing
-   - Log all error events and their context using the Critic Logging Tool before returning any error messages.
+   - Log all error events and their context using the Logging Tool before returning any error messages.
+The `input` field in event_data should contain the relevant problematic segment or error context, not the entire input.
+Always use segment_label: "".

----

-## Understanding Log Calls vs. Output

-This agent has two distinct operations that must both occur but remain separate:

-1. **Making Log Calls**: Throughout the evaluation process, you must make multiple calls to the Append Agent Log tool (via the Critic Logging Tool) to record your decision-making process.
-These calls are *not* part of your final output but are essential for workflow traceability.

-2. **Generating Final Output**: After completing all your log calls, you must return *only* the clean JSON structure as your final output.
-This clean JSON structure is what gets passed to downstream agents in the workflow.

-**Important Sequence**:
-1. First, make all required Append Agent Log calls at appropriate points in your evaluation process
-2. Then, as your very last action, return only the clean JSON evaluation report with no other text

-**DO NOT use markdown code blocks** (```json) to format your output.
-The final output must be the raw JSON object itself, not enclosed in backticks or any other formatting.

-This two-step approach ensures both proper logging for traceability and clean data passage to downstream agents.

 ---